Fractional part: For negative numbers

 The $x - \lfloor x \rfloor$ and the "odd function" definitions permit for unique decomposition of any real number x to the sum of its integer and fractional parts, where "integer part" refers to $\lfloor x \rfloor$ or $\lfloor |x| \rfloor \cdot \sgn(x)$ respectively.
 These two definitions of fractional-part function also provide idempotence.

 The fractional part defined via difference from ⌊ ⌋ is usually denoted by curly braces:

 Relation to continued fractions

-Every real number can be essentially uniquely represented as a continued fraction, namely as the sum of its integer part and the reciprocal of its fractional part which is written as the sum of its integer part and the reciprocal of its fractional part, and so on.
+Every real number can be essentially uniquely represented as a simple continued fraction, namely as the sum of its integer part and the reciprocal of its fractional part which is written as the sum of its integer part and the reciprocal of its fractional part, and so on.